-Item Description 2-In-1 Audio Jacks Headphone/Microphone Headphones or speakers may be connected through this jack.
+Item Description 2-In-1 Audio Jack Headphone/Microphone Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
 Plug an external microphone in to this jack to record, or use a communication device, on your computer.
-Card Reader SD / MMC The card reader allows you to use some of the latest digital storage cards.
-Push the card into the slot and it will appear as a removable device. • MMC (MultiMedia Card) / RSMMC • SD (Secure Digital) / Mini SD / SDHC / SDXC up to UHS-II DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
 HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
+MicroSD Card Reader The card reader allows you to use some of the latest microSD digital storage cards.
+Push the card into the slot and it will appear as a removable device.
+The compatible microSD card formats are listed below: • microSD / microSDHC / microSDXC